arrancscott/floow-wiki/README.md

 6. Head to localhost:3000 in your browser
 7. Click the register link and create an account
 8. Start creating articles :)
+9. Run 'bundle exec rspec spec' to run the test suite